A Moc's First Year Learning Communities

 Community Descriptions:

 An introduction to the engineering college experience for first-year students, including aspects needed for a successful transition to the engineering program.
-This includes an introduction to the professional field of engineering, undergraduate research, appropriate departmental/college/university student and support organizations, successful learning techniques for engineers, and expectations for academic success.- Women in Engineering
+This includes an introduction to the professional field of engineering, undergraduate research, appropriate departmental/college/university student and support organizations, successful learning techniques for engineers, and expectations for academic success.- Women in STEM

 Instructor:

-Zakia TasminFYE Section and Paired Course(s):
+Zakia TasnimFYE Section and Paired Course(s):

 - USTU 1250: The First Year Experience